Expdotdotdot/CS2-Observer-Settings/README.md

 ## Faceit/ESEA Coaches
 - **This command must be set to 0 --> *spec_usenumberkeys_nobinds 0*** (Included in the config)

-- Use the command --> *spec_player* followed by the player name in "quotations" to spectate the player that is not on 0-9
+- Use the command --> *spec_player* followed by the player name in to spectate the player that is not on 0-9, if the player name contains spaces "quotations" are necessary

-  > Ex: bind 9 spec_player "VeryCoolUsername"
+  > Ex: bind 9 spec_player "Very Cool Username"

-  > Note: If a player's name starts with a number, this WILL NOT WORK
+  > Note: If a player's name starts with a number, this **WILL NOT WORK**

 - Alternatively, if you are using HLAE, you can print the player slot numbers in your console with this command --> "mirv_deathmsg help players"